-Data at a higher unit level than person, e.g. municipality or family level, however, can be connected to the personal data set using the corresponding variable in the target data set (using it as a link key).
+Data at the same or higher unit level than person, e.g. municipality or family level, however, can be connected to a personal data set using the corresponding variable in the target data set (using it as a link key).